-Founded in 1903 by Methodist missionaries, the Helena Goldie Hospital at Munda in the Western Province has only one full-time doctor for a coverage area of 30,000 people.
+Founded in 1903 by Methodist missionaries, the Helena Goldie Hospital at Munda in the Western Province has 68 beds and only one full-time doctor caring for a population of 30,000 people.

 It is run by the United Church of Solomon Islands with some support from government, overseas church partners and individual donors.

-The church employs all of the hospital's nursing staff, who provide healthcare at the hospital and its 15 community clinics, as well as lecture at the local nursing college.
+The church employs all of the hospital's nursing staff who provide healthcare at the hospital and its 15 community clinics and also lecture at the local nursing college.